 Women between the ages of 20 and 39 should have a regular breast exam every three years by their healthcare provider.

-Starting at age 40, women should have annual exams and mammograms, as recommended by the American Cancer Society.
+Starting at age 40, women should have annual exams and mammograms, as recommended by the National Comprehensive Cancer Network.

 Beginning in their 20s, women should perform breast self-exams.
 They should be aware of how their breasts normally look and feel,